jayirby2/Decades-of-Conductivity/README.md

 In the
 project's website,

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Start by reviewing the Data section to understand the sources and how the data was cleaned.
+  - Start by reviewing the Data section to understand the sources and how the data was cleaned.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Visit the Model section to see how missing values were interpolated using LOESS smoothing.
+  - Visit the Model section to see how missing values were interpolated using LOESS smoothing.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Check out the Visualizations to observe trends over time and compare conductance levels across different 5-year periods.
+  - Check out the Visualizations to observe trends over time and compare conductance levels across different 5-year periods.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use the Comparison section to view similarities between the Upper Manatee River and nearby watersheds like
+  - Use the Comparison section to view similarities between the Upper Manatee River and nearby watersheds like Horse Creek.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Horse Creek.

 This project can serve as a template for similar environmental analyses using historical data and non-parametric modeling techniques.
 Modeling and cleaning are in seperate files, and further data manipulation, visualizations, etc. are in the main .Qmd file.